KeyserDSoze/RystemV2/README.md

 - added a fast ToBase45() and ToBase64() method and their viceversa FromBase45() and FromBase64()

 ## Methods
+To understand better how Rystem works please see Rystem.UnitTest project

 ### Json
       var falseNueve = new FalseNueve()